 The Fund, with its 3,000 books, illustrates the cultural and artistic interests of Maurizio Fagiolo dell’Arco, an art scholar, a collector and a bibliophile who dedicated his life, intense years of work and studies, to a rich library concentrating on the Baroque.
 The Fund stored in the Traspontina Warehouse is closed, and in 2010 a catalogue of its collection was published.

-The Fund, a collection of about 4,600 books, is a private library of the Professor Giuseppe Vedovato and covers mainly topics related to humanities and social sciences, reflecting the cultural interests of its founder.
+The Fund, a collection of about 4,600 books, was the private library of the Professor Giuseppe Vedovato and covers mainly topics related to humanities and social sciences, reflecting the cultural interests of its founder.
 This closed fund is also stored in the Traspontina Warehouse.

 The Vedovato European Library Fund consists of about 35,000 books related to 20th-Century history, issues related to the European integration processes, international relations, government and diplomatic history.
 Collected by Senator Giuseppe Vedovato during his political activity at the Council of Europe in Strasbourg, the Fund is closed and stored in the Traspontina Warehouse.